-Lockwood Electro Motive - This groomer is in the beta test phase at Seeley Lake, MT.
-It was designed specifically to groom single track fatbike snow trails (26" flat and consistently firm base with packed rounded berms).
+Lockwood Electro Motive – This groomer is in the beta test phase at Seeley Lake, MT.
+It was designed specifically to groom single-track fat bike snow trails (26″ flat and consistently firm base with packed rounded berms).
 It should be available in the summer of 2019.
-Quick Facts: 24HP 3-phase AC motor & controller, twist grip throttle, lithium-ion batteries sufficient for a 6 hour run time, low center of gravity, practically unlimited torque with amazing traction, battery charge gauge and status display, quiet.
+Quick Facts: 24HP 3-phase AC motor & controller, twist grip throttle, lithium-ion batteries sufficient for a 6 hour run time, low center of gravity, practically unlimited torque with amazing traction, battery charge gauge, and status display, quiet.
 The designer claims that this groomer has never been stuck!
-Is is the ultimate ready-to-go maintenance free groomer.
+This is the ultimate ready-to-go maintenance-free groomer.

 Kubota RTV-X900/1100C/1120 – Quite possibly the most rugged and durable UTV available.
 Pricing will be near $30k with tracks.
 It is the perfect machine if (1) you can afford it, and (2) are in a lower elevation.
 The engine is 24.8 HP naturally aspirated diesel which will not have enough power to pull a groomer at 8000 ft.
 There’s a company in Colorado that will install a turbo kit that should help it in the higher elevations.